 Learn more about staying and playing in Hamilton, Ohio:

-Hamilton, Ohio’s history is kept present with the preservation of historical sites such as the Lane Hooven House, one of only 400 octagonal structures in the United States, and the Benninghofen House, home to the Butler County Historical Society and listed on the National Register of Historic Places.
+Hamilton, OH’s history is kept present with the preservation of historical sites such as the Lane Hooven House, one of only 400 octagonal structures in the United States, and the Benninghofen House, home to the Butler County Historical Society and listed on the National Register of Historic Places.

 Hamilton is also home to Heritage Hall, formerly the Hamilton Municipal Building, which now displays exhibits highlighting the city's lengthy historical past.